 Although this is the first study to investigate the skin protection properties of both lutein and lycopene, its findings are backed up by previous studies involving lycopene.
-In a 2012 study, a group of women ate 55g of tomato paste every day for 12 weeks.
-The women showed a reduction in skin inflammation and DNA damage from UV radiation, compared to the second group of women who did not eat the tomato paste.
+In a 2012 study a group of women ate 55g of tomato paste every day for 12 weeks.
+The women showed a reduction in skin inflammation and DNA damage from UV radiation, compared to a second group of women who did not eat the tomato paste.

 A 2008 study found that sufficient lycopene in the diet gave the same effect as wearing sunscreen with an SPF of 1.3, in other words, it can enhance your natural skin protection by a third.
 The best dietary source of lycopene is from cooked tomatoes, although it’s also found in papaya, rosehips and in very high concentration in Chinese gac fruit.

 The most recent research indicates that lutein offers the same benefits.
-Foods containing lutein include kale, spinach, and egg yolks.
+Foods containing lutein include kale, spinach and egg yolks.